johnclegg/sumologic-sdk-ruby/README.md

 r = sumo.dashboard_data dashboard_id
 ```

+Notes:
-Note, for the search methods, the query parameter can be exactly the same query that is entered into the Sumo Logic web console.
+* For the search methods, the query parameter can be exactly the same query that is entered into the Sumo Logic web console.
+* You can add an optional api_url parameter in the API initialisation method to match the api domain that you are using on Sumo.
+The default api domains are "https://api.sumologic.com/api/v1" or "https://api.us2.sumologic.com/api/v1"

 Example scripts are located in the `scripts` directory of the [GitHub repo](https://github.com/grokify/sumologic-sdk-ruby).